fionafibration/team-frotress-2/README.md

 # Setup

-Copy config_default.py to config.py and fill out your game executable and console.log paths (console.log will be in tf folder)
+Copy config_default.py to config.py (you will have to create this file in the same directory as config_default.py) and fill out your game executable and console.log paths (console.log will be in tf folder)

 If you want medic functionality, install OMPHUD-sexy on your game, make sure every class config has `$classname` in it somewhere, i.e. medic.cfg has a